Sharon Livermore

 4. Entanglement in fishing gear

 Additionally, we have been working to introduce a new type of sedative that slows entangled whales down so our veterinary experts can disentangle them from nets.
 Using drones, we can estimate the size of whales and provide the proper dosage, making this method of disentanglement safer and more effective for both the whales and the rescuers.
+We’ve also developed safe and effective sedation techniques to save entangled seals.

 5. Plastic debris

-An estimated eight million metric tonnes of plastic end up in our oceans each year.
+An estimated 1.7 million tons of plastic end up in our oceans each year.
 Our discarded bottles, plastic bags, and packaging are choking and entangling animals, or breaking up into tiny pieces that can be swallowed, releasing toxic chemicals along the way.
-Over 90% of seabirds are now thought to have plastic pieces in their stomachs.

 There are many things we can do to help reduce the amount of plastic waste in our oceans.
 These include small-scale changes in our day-to-day lives, such as not using plastic bags or straws, as well as larger-scale initiatives with which we can engage.
-For example, International Cleanup Month is an annual event focused on removing waste from our oceans and coastlines.
-Find out more about this initiative and how you can get involved.

 For more information about the work IFAW is doing to protect not only our oceans but the entire natural world, explore our projects.